 As the leading cause of disability worldwide, chronic back pain prevents millions of American adults from working or engaging in daily activities.
-At Boston PainCare, with locations in Waltham, Concord, and by appointment only in Natick, Massachusetts, the integrative team of board-certified physicians offers numerous treatments to help you manage chronic back pain.
+At Boston PainCare, the integrative team of board-certified physicians offers numerous treatments to help you manage chronic back pain.
 From ruptured discs in your spine to spinal stenosis or other conditions, the multidisciplinary specialists at Boston PainCare can help alleviate back pain so you can focus on improving your quality of your life.
-Use the online scheduler to request an appointment or call one of the offices today.
+Call our office to make an appointment today.

 Your spine is a complex structure of bones, ligaments, muscles, and nerves that are affected by age-related conditions, overuse, and injury.
 As a result, you can end up with ruptured discs or a degenerative condition that makes it painful to sit, stand, or walk for an extended period.
 Wear-and-tear, lifting a heavy object, or even a hereditary condition can lead to chronic back pain that reduces your mobility.